Dev1an/Navigation/README.md

 const mainMenu = new Menu()
 ```

-A menu consists of items.
-To get the list of items in a menu, call `Menu.items()`.
-Each item in this list has the following properties:

--   `title` *String* The title of the menu
--   `isActive()` *Boolean* A reactive function that returns a *Boolean* representing the current state of the item

 ### Add routes as menu items

-If you want to simultaneously define a route and add a corresponding menu item to your menu, use `Menu.route(...arguments)`.
-It works exactly the same as [FlowRouter.route(...arguments)](https://github.com/kadirahq/flow-router#routes-definition)
+If you want to simultaneously define a route and add a corresponding menu item to your menu, use `Menu.route(...)`.
+It works exactly the same as [FlowRouter.route(...)](https://github.com/kadirahq/flow-router#routes-definition)

 ```javascript
 mainMenu.route('/', {name: 'Home'})
 mainMenu.route('/about', {name: 'About us'})
 ```

-`Menu.route(...arguments)` returns a `FlowRouter.Route` object but it also creates a corresponding menu item and adds this item to the menu.
+`Menu.route(...)` returns a *FlowRouter.Route* object but it also creates a corresponding menu item and adds this item to the menu.
 Navigation uses the route names as title for the menu items.

 ### Add groups as sub-menus

-Just like creating items with the `Menu.route()` method you can create a sub menu with `Menu.group()`.
+Just like creating items with the `Menu.route(...)` method you can create a sub menu with `Menu.group(...)`.

 `Menu.group()` works the same as [FlowRouter.group()](https://github.com/kadirahq/flow-router#group-routes)